Sher-e-Bangla Nagar

 Sher-e-Bangla Nagar (শেরেবাংলা নগর; lit.
 City of the Lion of Bengal) is a neighborhood and a thana of Dhaka, the capital of Bangladesh.
 It is also known as the 'capitol within the capital' due to it being the home to the National Parliament and Ganabhaban.
-The area was named after A. K. Fazlul Huq, a renowned statesman and one of the most prominent political figures of Bangladesh who was popularly known as "Sher-e-Bangla" (Tiger of Bengal).
+The area was named after A. K. Fazlul Huq, a Bangladeshi statesman and political figure who was known as "Sher-e-Bangla" (Tiger of Bengal).
 The thana was formed in 2009 from parts of Tejgaon, Kafrul and Mohammadpur thanas.
-Sher-e-Bangla Nagar is a busy commercial and central neighborhood in the city and home to many offices of government and public institutions, educational institutions, banks and financial institutions and shops.
+Sher-e-Bangla Nagar is a commercial and central neighborhood in the city, home to offices of government and public institutions, educational institutions, banks and financial institutions and shops.

 History

 The history of Sher-e-Bangla Nagar can be traced back to before the independence of Bangladesh.
 Designed by Louis I. Kahn, the complex in Dhaka was designed to make a significant impact locally and internationally and to represent the strong presence of the central government of what was then Pakistan.
 7 mi from the city center, the project originally consisted of the National Assembly building and three hostels (that is, temporary accommodations for officials and delegates coming from West Pakistan when parliament was in session).
 One hostel was for ministers, one for secretaries, and one for the delegates to the National Assembly.
 The assembly and hostels were grouped together and called the "Citadel of the Assembly."

 An early version shows some civic functions, called by the architect the "Citadel of the Institutions," grouped opposite the assembly.
 None of its constituents was ever built and, in 1971, it was replaced by the National Secretariat of Bangladesh.
 After 1975, the nation became more stable, and the project was revived.
 The capítol complex was again seen as a symbol; this time of the new government's stability and accomplishments.